huzaifa12466/NeuralNetScratch/README.md

 📧 Contact
-For questions or suggestions, feel free to open an issue or contact the maintainer at <qhuzaifa675@gmail.com>.
+For questions or suggestions, open an issue or contact the maintainer at qhuzaifa675@gmail.com.

+📜 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.